cypress-io/cypress-documentation/source/ja/faq/questions/general-questions-faq.md

 - Give you confidence to refactor code and add new features.
 - Are easy to run both locally and on a {% url "continuous integration" continuous-integration %} server.

 Certainly, unit and end-to-end tests are NOT in opposition to each other and are complementary tools in your toolbox.
+You can see examples of Cypress running unit tests in section {% url "Unit Testing" https://github.com/cypress-io/cypress-example-recipes#unit-testing %} of example recipes repo.